parsiya/parsiya.net/content/post/2015/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

 ## 5.1 The Container
 The container looks like to be QtWebKit (remember the User-Agent?).
 It does not have JavaScript enabled so injected JS will not be executed.
 We can inject forms, but the actions will not work (e.g. I injected a simple form with one input field to pass its contents to do a Google search but nothing happens when the button is clicked).
 This part needs more investigation and I will probably get back to it.
 If you know about this container (whatever that is) please let me know.

-In part three, we will talk about proxying Hipchat client’s traffic with the Hipchat server that we skipped using Burp's SSL Pass Through and do more exciting stuff.
+In part three, we will talk about proxying Hipchat client's traffic with the Hipchat server that we skipped using Burp's SSL Pass Through and do more exciting stuff.

 As usual if you have any questions/feedback/complaints or just want life advice from ancient Persian spirits, you know where to find me.